Nearly 1 in 10 US Adults Have Diabetes Diagnosis; Older People, Southerners Hardest Hit

 Other types of supplemental coverage, such as dental and vision, can help you pay for things that don't fall under your normal health plan.
 Health insurance plans for adults don't usually cover dental care, so it's important to buy standalone coverage.

-Health insurance costs $621 per month, on average, for an adult in the United States.
+Health insurance costs $752 per month, on average, for a 40-year-old with a Silver plan in the United States.
 However, the cost of plans will depend on your age, where you live and the level of coverage you choose.

 When comparing two or more health insurance plans, look at the total cost of each plan including the monthly rate and how much you would have to pay through the deductible, out-of-pocket maximum, copay and coinsurance.
 You should also compare the coverage, especially if you have an ongoing illness, disability or you're taking prescription drugs.